rune-rs/rune/book/src/getting_started.md

 configured.
 When Rune is embedded into a larger application it might for example be more suitable to output to a log file.

-Rune also provides `print` and `println` functions which can be used to write directly to stdout, but these cannot be relied on to be present to the same degree as `dbg`.
-But for our purposes we will be using `rune-cli`, which has all of these modules installed.
+Rune also provides `print!` and `println!` macros which can be used to format directly to stdout, but these cannot be relied on to be present to the same degree as `dbg`.
+However for our purposes we will be using `rune-cli`, which has all of these modules installed.
 This is also what was used to run the above code.

 So for a more formal introduction, here is the official Rune `"Hello World"`: